flatiron/union/README.md

 });

 server.listen(8080);
-console.log('union with sugarskull running on 8080');
+console.log('union with director running on 8080');
 ```

 ## Installation